 , sex , or weight “- says Marinelli

 , she claims that she is forced to work as a cook at her brother’s fast

 food restaurant because her weight discourages employers from hiring her.

-obese is very strong, according to Marinelli.
-She left high school because
+strong, according to Marinelli.
+She left high school because of constant

-of constant jokes about her weight.
-But the cruel jokes and comments didn’t
+jokes about her weight.
+But the cruel jokes and comments didn’t end

 overhearing a woman say to a friend: